davidsidlinger/davidsidlinger.github.com/resume.md

 ---
 ## Profile

 Code craftsman with experience delivering kick-ass software.
-I am passionate about quality and a firm believer in loving what you do.
+I am passionate about quality and a firm believer in loving what one does.

 ## History